 Make a Joyful Noise!

 Biblical texts (KJV) of Psalm 66, vs. 1-4, Psalm 48, and Psalm 115 are set to new music.
-Recorded at Abbey Road by the London Voices and the London Symphony Orchestra.
+Recorded by the London Voices and the London Symphony Orchestra at Abbey Road.

 Album Cover Artwork: “Make a Joyful Noise”, by Jennylynd James, Painting – Acrylic On Canvas, 2015